dqveha/project-3/README.md

 ## Description

 This is a web application that takes a number from the user, and returns an output under specific circumstances starting from 0 to the user's number.
 The exceptions are with numbers containing a '1', '2', and '3'.
-The '1's are replaced with "Beep!", '2's are replcaed with "Boop!, and lastly, '3's are replaced with "Won't you be my neighbor?".
-There is an additional input field to enter the user's name if the user wants to be greeted personaly with "Won't you be my neighbor, [user's name]?".
+The '1's are replaced with 'Beep!', '2's are replaced with 'Boop!', and lastly, '3's are replaced with 'Won't you be my neighbor?'.
+There is an additional input field to enter the user's name if the user wants to be greeted personaly with 'Won't you be my neighbor, [user's name]?'.
 Also, there is an option to reverse the order of the output.

 The color scheme can be credited as seen [here](https://www.color-hex.com/color-palette/32660) and [here](https://github.com/Henryjean/Rogers-Cardigans/blob/master/Charts/BarChart.png).
 The speech bubble was drawn from [here](https://projects.verou.me/bubbly/) which can be seen on this user's github [here](https://github.com/LeaVerou/bubbly).